LeoYCode/BudgetAppTest/budgeting-sample-app-webpack2/BudgetAppE2E/README.md

 The purpose of this repo is to demonstrate how Capybara and SitePrism using page object model, can provide an end to end solution for testing the application.
 Test plan can be found in BudgetApp Directory called *Budgeting App Test Plan.pdf*

-You will not need to worry about the relevant drivers, as this will be automatically downloaded
+Relevant drivers such as chrome driver, will be automatically be downloaded in root of app

 <h2>Usage</h2>
-User will need to run:<br/>
+User will first need to run:<br/>

 ```
 bundle install
 ```